aldettinger/camel-quarkus-workshop/README.md

 The URL contains sensitive information that's better not to be committed on github nor mailed.
 So far, sharing a shortened version of the URL proves to be quite efficient.
+Sometimes, the URL redirection is not working permanently.
+A trick is to paste the shortened URL in a web browser that will expand it.
+From there, we can copy the expanded URL and use that expanded value in the `application.properties` configuration file.

 ### How to avoid user installing a specific maven version